Local Government Official Information and Meetings Act 1987 (LGOIMA)

 You have a few options available to make an official information request:

 Please be as specific as you can be in making your request as it helps us to find the information quickly for you.
-Make sure you include either a postal or email address so we can provide you with a response.

 All requests for information are generally considered to be a request made under the Local Government Official Information and Meetings Act 1987 (LGOIMA) or the Privacy Act 1993 (although you do not need to say that you are making a request under an Act).